xster/flutter-wiki/Chat.md

 Direct messages are disabled on the server by default.
 If you wish to direct-message someone, you will need to become mutual friends.

+The #hackers-* channels are visible to anyone, but please only post in those channels if you are actively contributing.
+If you want help with your app, ask in #help instead.
+If you want to learn how to contribute, have a look at our [contributing guide](https://github.com/flutter/flutter/blob/master/CONTRIBUTING.md).

 See the [[contributor access]] wiki page for details on becoming a member of the "team" role.